yoyoberenguer/python-Fire-Effect-/README.md

 ## New version
 ```
-Install the program using RippleEffect.exe
+Install the program using FireEffect.exe
 ```

 ## REQUIREMENT: